stonyhu/Q20-DeepRL/README.md

 ## Citation

-If you find this useful for your research, please cite the following paper.
+If you find this work useful for your research, please cite the following paper.

 ```
 @inproceedings{hu-etal-2018-playing,